This post may contain affiliate links. Please see my disclosure policy for details.

 Here, I’m going to tackle everything you need to know about Uber in Egypt; where they run, how to use it, safety, tipping and some top tips!
 Yalla!

-Disclaimer: some of the driver information, such as photos, has been redacted from screenshots in sensitivity.
+Disclaimer: Not sponosred by Uber but I do get some nice credits on the app if you use my code. some of the driver information, such as photos, has been redacted from screenshots in sensitivity.

 What do Uber taxis look like in Egypt?